laraoci/runtime/docs/laraoci-Spec.md

 Including imagick is a real cost, stated plainly:

 - **Size:** ImageMagick core plus delegates adds an estimated **70–100 MB**.
-Much of the delegate set (libjpeg, libpng, libwebp, libfreetype) is already present for `gd`, so the net figure is the number to measure, not the package total.
-This is roughly a 50–70% increase over a gd-only runtime.
-M1 measures it; D17 then freezes it.
+Much of the delegate set (libjpeg, libpng, libwebp, libfreetype) is already present for `gd`, so the net figure is the number to measure, not the package total. **Measured and frozen in M1:** `runtime` compresses to 227.6 / 230.5 / 232.6 MB on 8.3 / 8.4 / 8.5, and `size_budgets.runtime` is committed at **260 MB** (max + 10% headroom, rounded to 5).
+See `docs/size-report-m1.md` for the method, the tool, and the host arch; growth is monotonic with the PHP minor, so 8.5 sets the budget.
 - **CVE surface:** ImageMagick has the heaviest vulnerability history of anything in the image.

 Both are mitigated rather than accepted: